Leveton/MELDynamicCropView/README.md

 ![MELDynamicCropView Screenshot](https://raw.githubusercontent.com/Leveton/MELDynamicCropView/master/screenshot.png)

 MELDynamicCropView is an open-source UIView subclass that allows users to interact with multiple photo croppers (or just one cropper).
 Its image and cropper frames are flexible and support any size.
-Pinching and panning are built in and the library's simplicity makes it a good foundation to build a more robust photo editor e.g. as seen in the Photos app.
+Pinching, panning, and support for panorama photos is built in and the library's simplicity makes it a good foundation to build a more robust photo editor e.g. as seen in the Photos app.

 ## System Requirements
 iOS 7.0 or above